Plan amazing things to do this summer

 Book London Zoo

 London Zoo in Regent’s Park is a must in the summer.
 Simply book your tickets online and turn up on the day.
-They’ve carefully colour coordinated walks around the zoo so you can find your way around easily.
+They’ve carefully colour-coordinated walks around the zoo so you can find your way around easily.
 Unmissable sights include the reptile house (a must for Harry Potter fans), the rainforest (see a sleeping sloth inches above your head or go underground to see nocturnal bats and rats enjoying their dark territory), feeding time for the penguins and In With Monkeys (keep your bags closed as they like to have a good look inside).
-There’s also a carousel and a particularly good gift shop with picnic benches scattered round for tired feet.
+There’s a particularly good gift shop with picnic benches scattered around for tired feet.